alovatt83/ReadMe-Generator/generatedReadMe/README.md

 This application is covered by the MIT license.

 ## Contributing
-Head to our repo and request branch access.
+Jump on our repo and request branch access.

 ## Tests
 Tested on macOS Big Sur

-## Code
-undefined

 ## Questions
 Report any discovered issues here: issues@allenlovatt.com<br />